 To add the repayment payroll item to the employee profile:

-From top toolbar of QuickBooks, choose Employees > Employee Center, and double-click the employee's name.
+From top toolbar of QuickBooks Desktop, choose Employees > Employee Center, and double-click the employee's name.

 In the Addition, Deduction and Company Contribution box, click the next available space under Item Name.
 A down arrow will appear.

 Click the down arrow to display the list of payroll items and select the deduction item you created for the 401K loan repayment.